thegetty/quire-docs/content/documentation-v1/implementation.md

 - For those looking to publish more non-textual, image-intensive presentations, like an online exhibition or a fully illustrated children’s book or graphic novel, Quire may not be the right fit.

 - Using Quire for journal publishing is also an option, though not yet fully developed.
+Please see our [Community Showcase](/community/community-showcase) for current examples of journals created using Quire.

 ## Versioning

-- Quire is in limited beta.
-While fully functioning, changes and improvements are continuing to be made to it which may lead to incompatibility across versions.

 - Quire projects, once published, no longer require Quire to keep running.
 After publication, a compatible version of Quire would only be necessary to make new updates and re-output the various file formats.
+To update your version of Quire please see the [Install or Update section](/documentation/install-uninstall/#update-quire) of this guide.